Abraham21/personal-blog/content/pages/about.md

 I first learned to code in high school through AP Computer Science and soon-after developed a love for creating my own mobile applications and sharing them with friends.
 Building projects for fun gave me knowledge and experience that proved invaluable when I started college.

-As I matured, I've grown more passionate and my focus has shifted towards problem solving.
+As I matured, I've grown more passionate about software engineering and my focus has shifted towards problem solving.
 I am eager to use my experience in full stack web development, mobile application development, databases, and blockchain development to build and scale software solutions.